seyadeodin/fm-state-workshop/src/app/exercise-sync/readme.md

 This prevents hydration mismatches where the server renders one thing and the client shows another.

-## Exercise Goals

-In this exercise, you'll:
+---

+## Exercise: Sync with External Flight Store

+**Goal**: Replace `useEffect` + `useState` with `useSyncExternalStore` for external data

+You have a flight dashboard that currently uses the manual `useEffect` + `useState` pattern to sync with an external flight store.
+This approach has timing issues and doesn't handle hydration properly.

+### Your Task:

 1. **Refactor from useEffect + useState** to `useSyncExternalStore` in `page.tsx`
 2. **Connect to the FlightStore** using the proper subscription pattern
 3. **Handle real-time updates** as the flight data changes every 5 seconds
 4. **Bonus**: Derive additional metrics like average delay and total delayed flights

+### Setup:

 The `FlightStore` is already set up with:

 - `subscribe(callback)` - Subscribe to changes
 - `getSnapshot()` - Get current flight data
-- Automatic updates every second with realistic flight status changes
+- Automatic updates every 5 seconds with realistic flight status changes

-**Key learning points:**
+### Key Learning Points:

 - How `useSyncExternalStore` eliminates common async state bugs
 - Why it's superior to `useEffect` + `useState` for external data
 - How to build reusable custom hooks with external stores
 - Understanding the three parameters: subscribe, getSnapshot, and getServerSnapshot

+### Success Criteria:

+- No more manual `useEffect` + `useState` patterns for external data
+- Flight data updates automatically when store changes
+- No hydration mismatches between server and client
+- Performance is optimized with minimal re-renders
+- Code is cleaner and more maintainable